Juliette Kemppi

-Juliette Mikaela Kemppi (born 14 May 1994) is a Finnish professional footballer who plays as a forward for IFK Kalmar in the Damallsvenskan.
+Juliette Mikaela Kemppi (born 14 May 1994) is a Finnish professional footballer who plays as a forward.

 She previously played for FA WSL team, Bristol City, LSK Kvinner FK in the Norwegian Toppserien, AIK in the Swedish Damallsvenskan, as well as TPS Turku and Åland United of the Finnish Naisten Liiga.

 Club career

+Kolbotn

 After leaving relegated AIK, Kemppi joined Kolbotn Fotball in December 2015.

+LSK Kvinner

+On 18 January 2018, Kemppi was announced at LSK Kvinner.

+Bristol City

-On 18 August 2018 she signed with Bristol City in the FA Women's Super League.
+On 18 August 2018, Kemppi signed with Bristol City in the FA Women's Super League.

+London City Lionesses

+On 30 June 2020, it was announced that Kemppi would be staying with the club for the 2020/21 season.
+On May 28, 2021, it was announced that Kemppi would be leaving the club.

+First spell at Växjö DFF

+Kemppi was part of the 2021 Växjö side that was relegated from the Damallsvenskan.

+IFK Kalmar

+On 5 December 2021, Kemppi was announced at IFK Kalmar.

+Second spell at Växjö DFF

+On 13 December 2022, Kemppi was announced at Växjö DFF.
+On 1 December 2023, it was announced that Växjö would not be renewing her contract for the next season.

-International
+International career

 Kemppi made her debut for the Finland women's national team in September 2013 against Kazakhstan.
 She was also a member of the Finnish squad at the 2014 FIFA U-20 Women's World Cup in Canada and played at the 2013 UEFA Women's Under-19 Championship.

 Kemppi has previously played floorball and was a member of Finland's U-19 World Championship winning squad in 2012.

+Kemppi was called up to the 2019 Cyprus Women's Cup squad.

+Kemppi was called up to the 2020 Cyprus Women's Cup squad.

+Kemppi was called up to the UEFA Women's Euro 2022 squad.